 I’ve been invited by the Career Service of The University of Padua to speak at an event organized by Arqus European University Alliance.
 This is the living document I wrote for the event.
-Living, first because of my bad English (I’ll do a lot of editing in the next few days, I think) and second because I hope that this paper will be used to start a discussion on those topics.
+It is a living document, firstly because of my bad English (I will do a lot of editing in the next few days, I think) and secondly because I hope that this paper will be used as a starting point for a discussion on these topics.

-In its Human Resources Glossary1, Gartner defines D&I (Diversity and Inclusion) as an autonomous function within organizations, or a sub-function of Human Resources, whose purpose is to ensure that the organization is composed of different individuals (based on individual characteristics, values, beliefs, and background).
-This function encourages a work environment where all employees feel respected, accepted, supported, and valued.
-That is good.
-However, this new corporate function is consistent with the traditional top-down approach that generates most of today’s work environment pathologies.
+In its Human Resources Glossary1, Gartner defines Diversity and Inclusion (D&I) as an autonomous function within an organisation or a sub-function of Human Resources whose purpose is to ensure that the organisation is made up of diverse individuals (on the basis of individual characteristics, values, beliefs and backgrounds).
+This function promotes a work environment in which all employees feel a sense of respect, acceptance, support and appreciation.
+This is a good thing.
+However, this new corporate function is consistent with the traditional top-down approach that generates most of today’s working environment pathologies.

-Creating an inclusion infrastructure is the standard way to deal with diversity for highly hierarchical organizations.
-But I think that trying to solve a cultural problem appointing another manager is like «doing the same thing over and over again and expecting different results.»2
+For highly hierarchical organisations, creating an inclusion infrastructure is the standard way of dealing with diversity.
+But in my view, trying to solve a cultural problem by appointing another manager is like «doing the same thing over and over again and expecting different results»2

-In his remarkable book “Reinventing Organizations,” 3 Frédéric Laloux defines the evolutionary level of most contemporary organizations as the “Orange” paradigm:
+Frédéric Laloux defines the evolutionary level of most contemporary organisations as the “Orange” paradigm in his remarkable book “Reinventing Organisations” 3:

 Orange thinking sees organizations as machines.
 The engineering jargon we use to talk about organizations reveals how deeply we hold this metaphor.
 We talk about units and layers, inputs and outputs, efficiency and effectiveness, pulling the lever and moving the needle, accelerating and hitting the brakes, scoping problems and scaling solutions, information flows and bottlenecks, re-engineering and downsizing.